-Ad Fontes Media rates Christianity Today in the Skews Right category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Ad Fontes Media rates Christianity Today in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Christianity Today is an evangelical publication founded by Billy Graham in 1956.
 Through its print magazine and website, CT spotlights “the way in which Christians can live gospel lives for the strengthening of church and society.”
-The website records more than 2 million visits and the print magazine has a circulation of 120,000 per month.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.